nikshen/OverBond_Assessment/README.md

 - coding style
 - ability to containerize a solution using Docker

 You may use any language you are comfortable with, as long as it is quick and simple to execute in Docker.
+If you're unfamiliar with Docker, just **be sure that your submission can be run within the command line**.

 ## Problem description

-Given a JSON file which will define an array of **bond** objects (of arbitrary size), write a **command line tool** to calculate the **spread** between each **corporate bond** and the nearest **government bond** benchmark, save these results in a JSON file, and express the spread in **basis points**, or **bps**.
+Given a JSON file which will define an array of **bond** objects (of arbitrary size), write a **command-line tool** to calculate the **spread** between each **corporate bond** and the nearest **government bond** benchmark, save these results in a JSON file, and express the spread in **basis points**, or **bps**.
 If any properties are missing from a bond object, do not include it in your calculations or output.

 **Spread** is defined as the difference between the yield of a corporate bond and its government bond benchmark.